Enemies and AI

 the player manages to hide before he is spotted, this same enemy will walk to

 the door and towards the player to "investigate" what is going on.
-Then to the actual reactions for when they perceive the

 player.
 First of all, we are going to need couple of timers for making the e2